Charge

 Required Considerations

-The final recommendations should address how the University can increase relationships with community-based organizations and local residents to recruit and retain underrepresented racial and ethnic groups, as well as criminal-justice involved individuals (disaggregated by group, gender, and criminal justice involvement), and should also include resources needed to achieve the recommendations.
+The final recommendations should address how the University can increase relationships with community-based organizations and local residents to recruit and retain local residents, as well as criminal-justice involved individuals, and should also include resources needed to achieve the recommendations.

 Timeline